nboierzyc/nboierzyc.github.io/_pages/about.md

 Research Interest
 ======
-I have a strong research interest on Computer Vision and Machine Learning, likes the topics of 3D resconstruction of human and objects from videos, as well as their interactions.
+My research interest lies in Computer Vision and Machine Learning.
+I am currently interested 3D resconstruction of human and objects from videos, as well as their interactions.

 **Publications**
 ======